gnosischain/documentation/docs/about/faq/FAQ.md

 9. Which clients are supported by GBC?

    Lighthouse, Prysm, Nimbus, and Teku clients.
 [Read more here](../../node/architecture.md#consensus-layer).
-DAppNode will initially support the Prysm implementation only.

 10. How long does it take to sync the node?